WD-66/AI-Travel-Journal-Template/README.md

 # Travel Journal Gen AI Integration

-Starter code for authentication/authorization module at WBS Coding School

 ## Setup

 - use template repo to make a repo under your GitHub account